MiniMarker/WebDevelopment_React_Exam/README.md

 ### Known bugs
 - Score
-    - If a user doesn't answer a question it will count the point as a correct answer at 0 sec, i didnt get the time to fix this bug, so I marked it for later FIXME
+    - If a user does'nt answer a question it will count the point as a correct answer at 0 sec, i didnt get the time to fix this bug, so I marked it for later FIXME